 Unknown to many, the food you eat has a direct relation to how resilient your body is to cold weather.
 There are certain foods that can help keep your body warm during the cold months of a late hunting season.
 These foods are usually packed with nutrients and vitamins required by the body to stay warm.

 For lunch, I have come to appreciate the much loved peanut butter sandwich.
-Similar to oatmeal, peanut butter and sandwich is packed with carbohydrates and thus also breakdowns slowly.
+Similar to oatmeal, peanut butter and sandwiches are packed with complex carbohydrates and thus also breakdowns slowly.

 For supper, I enjoy pasta, which is also loaded with carbohydrates and minerals.
 All these meals will help you stay warm.
 Bottom line, if you want to stay warm, I recommend taking foods that are rich in carbohydrates and proteins.